egecakmak/drip/README.md

 ## Some more stuff.
   This project took me a good amount of time but I learned a lot while working on it.
 If it helps you in any way and just a thank you is enough.
 Donations are not accepted.
 Thank you. <br>
-  This project has no license or whatsoever, so users can use it however they like.
+  This project is licensed under the Apache license.